tinne26/etxt/README.md

 The main consideration when using **etxt** is that you need to be minimally acquainted with how fonts work.
 [FreeType glyph conventions](https://freetype.org/freetype2/docs/glyphs/index.html) is the go to reference that you *really should be reading* (up to section IV or V).

 ## Any future plans?
-This package is already quite solid, but there are still a few rough edges:
+This package is already quite solid, there are only a few points left to improve:
-- EdgeMarker is still experimental.
+- Adding a few more effects (hollow text, shaders, etc).
 - Missing a couple important examples (crisp UI and shaders).

 If I get really bored, I'd also like to look into: